hackclub/winter/thatdevhuddy.md

 ## Plan

 Prototype Circuit with LEDs
-Write code to read MIDI roll and turn on and off LEDs accordingly Hook up solenoids and solenoid drivers in place of LEDs Build frame on piano
+Write Arduino C code to read MIDI roll and turn on and off LEDs accordingly Hook up solenoids and solenoid drivers in place of LEDs Build frame on piano
 3d print mounts for all parts